Sherman5A/apple-silicon/report/report.md

 AIM was unable to take the G5, a high-performance desktop processor, and scale it upwards towards GHz, or downwards to meet laptop efficiency targets.
-In the growing laptop market, this convinced Apple to transition to Intel, which who offered the mobile Core series.
+In the growing laptop market, this convinced Apple to transition to Intel, which offered the mobile Core series.

 # Intel